hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 console.log(b.foo); // => 2
 ```

-Interesting!
-Object `b` wasn't mutated!
-When assigning a property on a JavaScript object, it always treats the property as an "own" property.
+Object `b` *wasn't mutated!* When assigning a property on a JavaScript object, it always treats the property as an "own" property.
 That is, it assumes that the property belongs to the object named to the left of the property name.
 Even if the prototype chain already has a property with that name, it assigns the "own" property.
 Here, `foo` becomes an "own" property of `c`:

 ```js
 console.log(c.hasOwnProperty('foo')); // => true